NiteshBharadwaj/pytorch-unsup-pc/README.md

 ## Setup

 ### Install dependencies
-The code is in Python 3.6 and Torch >= 1.0.
-For supporting tensorboard, follow Torch >=1.4 is required.
+The code is in Python 3.6 and requires Torch >= 1.0.
+For supporting tensorboard, Torch >=1.4 is required.
 Install basic dependencies:

 ```bash